Skip to content

 Program Registration

-The majority of programs require advance registration; please see The Scoop for program details and deadline dates to register.
+The majority of programs require advance registration; please see The Scoop for program details.
 Programs identified as “drop-in” do not require advance registration; just come.
 For programs requiring registration, you can register by phone or walk-in at the Center for Active Living (207-363-1036), Monday – Friday, 9:00 am – 4:00 pm.
 You can also register online, except for meals, at https://www.yorkparksandrec.org/.
 Please see The Scoop for registration dates.
 Registration for programs is on-going after the initial registration date based on space and if there is a deadline date.
 Register early as many programs fill up.
 Waitlists are maintained for programs that fill-up.

 Meet the Team